tesslins/cut_and_run/README.md

 ## Design

+The development and design of this application came from an idea on a run (the general source of all best & worst life ideas).
+A friend and I were talking about our general lack of engagement with fitness/fitness tracking apps for runners (think Strava, MapMyRun) due to uninspriring designs and a general use mindset gendered toward competitive male athletes.

-I designed Cut & Run to be simple, straightforward, user-friendly, and inclusive.
+Consequently, I designed Cut & Run to be simple, straightforward, user-friendly, and inclusive way to access and utilitze the huge volumes of availble fitness data.
 It is about getting out and actually running, and can be used for reference in a new city or for cruising new routes in your neighborhood.

 Inspired by the swipe-through design of many popular mobile apps, the routes output by a location/distance search are displayed one at a time, and the user is able to click through as many or as few as desired.
 Once a route is chosen as the preferred route, the excess interface is replaced by only a small logo and the map zooms to center on the starting point of the route.

 Additional highlights of the site design are: